 When it comes to enrollment forecasting for clinical trials, data is king.

-A data-driven recruitment funnel allows you to accurately forecast how many enquiries you would need at top of your enrollment funnel in order to hit your enrollment goal.
+A data-driven recruitment funnel allows you to accurately forecast how many inquiries you would need at top of your enrollment funnel in order to hit your enrollment goal.
 This data-driven approach allows you to avoid optimism bias and its potential effect on your enrollment forecast, as we mentioned earlier on in the article.

 Without a data-driven approach, your recruitment strategy falls into the “wait-and-see” type of recruitment, which is inefficient and unsuccessful.